 Kevin S. Chen is associate professor of Old Testament at Christian Witness Theological Seminary in San Jose, California.
 He completed his PhD in biblical studies under the late John Sailhamer at Golden Gate Baptist Theological Seminary and taught for nine years at Union University in Jackson, Tennessee.
 He is the author of Eschatological Sanctuary in Exodus 15:17 and Related Texts, and he contributed the study Bible notes on the Old Testament for the Worldview Study Bible.

-James Choung (DMin, Fuller Theological Seminary) is vice president of strategy and innovation for InterVarsity Christian Fellowship/USA.
+James Choung is vice president of strategy and innovation for InterVarsity Christian Fellowship/USA.
 He has been in campus ministry for over twenty years and previously served as InterVarsity's national director of evangelism.
-He is the author of True Story and Real Life, and he speaks frequently at campuses, churches, and conferences.
-He previously served on the pastoral staff of a Boston-area urban church plant, a megachurch in Seoul, and a house church in Los Angeles.
+He is also the author of Real Life and coauthor of Longing for Revival.

 Chandra Crane (MA, Reformed Theological Seminary) is the mixed ministry coordinator for the multiethnic initiatives department of InterVarsity Christian Fellowship and has written for In All Things, The Well, and The Witness: A Black Christian Collective.
 Growing up in a multiethnic/multicultural family in the Southwest and now happily transplanted to the Deep South, Chandra is passionate about diversity and family and is a member of the multiethnic Redeemer Church in Jackson, Mississippi.